Kitware/tangelo/docs/setup.rst

     https.

 .. [#gird] `Girder <https://github.com/girder/girder>`_ will attempt to be
     mounted if the girder-path is provided.
-The girder-path will be the root for mounting the Girder static resources and API endpoints, and should start with a leading ``/``, for example ``/girder``.
+The girder-path will be the root for mounting the Girder static resources and API endpoints, and will be placed under Tangelo's ``api`` path.
+For instance, if the option is set to "girder", then the Girder API will be accessible at ``/api/girder``.
 The ``girder`` Python library must be available to the Python environment.

+.. [#girdopt] On the command line, this option is prefixed by "girder-" to
+    encode the fact that the option comes from the [girder] configuration section.

+.. [#unset] That is to say, the option is simply unset by default, the
+    equivalent of not mentioning the option at all in a configuration file.

 Administering a Tangelo Installation
 ====================================